BasicWolf/zblog/src/content/articles/2023-04-20-clean-architecture-review/clean-architecture-book-review.rst

 is to go well.

-We often forget that unlike firmware, software was invented to be “soft.”
+We often forget that, unlike firmware, software was invented to be "soft."
 It was intended to be a way to easily change the behavior of machines.
-Therefore software architectures should be as shape agnostic as possible.
+Therefore, software architectures should be as shape-agnostic as possible.
-Uncle Bob argues that for a software system to be easy to change is more important than for it to work.
+Uncle Bob argues that for a software system to be easy to change, it is more important than for it to work.

 ..